How Much Do Drayage Companies Near Me Really Cost? (2024 Port Data)

 2. How do I avoid demurrage charges?

-Use drayage companies with real-time tracking and extended gate hours access.
+Choose drayage companies that offer real-time shipment tracking and access to extended gate hours to ensure timely container pickup and delivery.

 3. What certifications should drayage drivers have?